pegros/PEG_MISC/help/sfpegRelatedListKpisCmp.md

 ### Permissions

-You may need to grant access to your User to the `sfpegRelatedListKpis_CTL` Apex class, e.g. via a dedicated PermissionSet (not included in the Package).
+You may need to grant your users access to the `sfpegRelatedListKpis_CTL` Apex class, e.g. via a dedicated PermissionSet (not included in the Package).

 ## Technical Details